Kripner/nanoproof/README.md

 - a simple RL training loop
 - evaluation script for success rate on MiniF2F and Lean-Workbook

-The best score achieved so far is **32.8% on MiniF2F** (more precisely the subset of its first 64 theorems).
+The best score achieved so far is **32.8% on MiniF2F** (more precisely on the subset of its first 64 theorems).

 This project is in early stages and still a bit hard to work with.
 If you want to contribute, the best way to start is to write me an email!